Hbvsa/hbvsa.github.io/_portfolio/portfolio-1.md

 ---
 title: "Dino Custom Object Detection"
-excerpt: "Combining GroundingDINO with pretrained Dinov2 to automate an end to end project which is able to process video and do object detection with custom labels."
+excerpt: "Combining GroundingDINO with pretrained Dinov2 to automate an end to end project which is able to process video and do object detection with custom labels.
+Project is available at - [https://github.com/Hbvsa/GroundingDINO](https://github.com/Hbvsa/DinoCustomObjectDetection)"
 collection: portfolio
 ---
 # Project overview

 ![](/images/overview.png)